nicodh/php_parser_api/doc/4_Standalone_Usage.markdown

 	$PrinterService = new Tx_PhpParser_Service_Printer();
 ```

-Creadits go to [nikic][1] for providing the php-parser and to [Tom Maroschik][2] for the additional improvements to support whitespaces and comments.
+Credits go to [nikic][1] for providing the php-parser and to [Tom Maroschik][2] for the additional improvements to support whitespaces and comments.

  [1]: https://github.com/nikic
  [2]: https://github.com/tmaroschik